-- (1) WorkCover's functions are as follows- - (a) to undertake the insurance business mentioned in section 384: - (b) to perform other functions conferred on it by this or another Act: - (c) to do anything necessary for the administration of this Act that is not the function of another entity. - (2) In performing its functions, WorkCover-
+- (1) WorkCover's functions are as follows- - (a) to undertake the insurance business mentioned in section 384: - (b) to fund and provide programs and incentives to encourage improved health and safety performance by employers; - (c) to perform other functions conferred on it by this or another Act; - (d) to do anything necessary for the administration of this Act that is not the function of another entity. - (2) In performing its functions, WorkCover- - (a) must, as far as practicable, deliver insurance as a commercial enterprise; and

-- (a) must, as far as practicable, deliver insurance as a commercial enterprise; and - (b) is subject to the Minister's directions under chapter 9.
+(b) is subject to the Minister's directions under chapter 9.